NBChub/bgcflow/workflow/report/table-checkm.rst

-Summary of genome sequence statistics.
+Summary of genome sequence quality using checkm.